ml4drug-book/ml4drug-book.github.io/index.md

 # Organizers and Contact

-Organizers in the alphabetical order.
+Organizers are in the alphabetical order.
 For any question, please contact [ai4sciencecommunity@gmail.com](mailto:ai4sciencecommunity@gmail.com).

 <ul>